 This recipe uses a vegan spaghetti tomato sauce seasoned with garlic and dried herbs.
 It provides a delicious, oil-free base for this puttanesca sauce.

-Puttanesca is also referred to as u0022aulive and chiapparielleu0022 or olives and capers.
+Puttanesca is also referred to as "olives and capers."
 Check out this article about pasta puttanesca from Italy Magazine to learn more.

-Leftovers keep well in a covered container in the refrigerator for up to 4 days.
-This can be portioned and stored in the freezer for up to 3 months, making it a great recipe to meal prep.
+Leftovers can be stored in a covered container in the refrigerator for up to 4 days.
+This can be portioned and stored in the freezer for up to 3 months, making it a great recipe for meal prep.
 Reheat frozen vegan puttanesca in the microwave.
 Alternatively, thaw in the refrigerator or on the countertop, and then reheat in a covered pot on the stove with a splash of water over low heat.

 Vegan Puttanesca